A Food Allergy Doesn't Define You

-"… the FA community needs to raise awareness, thoughtfully, mindfully and in a positive and unified way…”
+"… the community with food allergies needs to raise awareness, thoughtfully, mindfully and in a positive and unified way…”

 JJ’s hope is that a cure will be found.
 But until there is a cure, JJ hopes the food allergy community will continue its efforts to raise awareness — thoughtfully, mindfully — in a positive and unified way that transcends any animosity over differences of opinion or approach, or perceived insensitivity.
 “We need to be respectful and kind,” JJ adds.
 “We’re all in this together and will find our way through it faster, together.”

 Thank you, JJ, for being a force for positive change in food allergy education on behalf of the food allergy community.
 Thank you for sharing your “can do” spirit and story with Allergy Force and the world.